wp-plugins/url-shortener/readme.txt

 == Upgrade Notice ==

-For those upgrading from a previous version to 3.0, please check your settings as Version 3.0 was completely re-written.
+For those upgrading from a version prior to 4.0, please check your settings as Version 4.0 has options code that was re-written.

 Read More: http://wiki.fusedthought.com/docs/url-shortener-wordpress-plugin/upgrade-notes